Visa requirements for South Korean citizens: Consular protection of South Korean citizens abroad

-South Korea and North Korea each set the territorial scope in their respective constitutions to cover the entire Korean Peninsula.
+South Korea and North Korea each sets the territorial scope in their respective constitutions to cover the entire Korean Peninsula.

 So the two Koreas regard each other's territory as part of their own territory and do not recognize the sovereignty of the other side as a country.
 For this reason, embassies based on the premise of establishing diplomatic relations between foreign countries cannot be mutually established.

 Inter-Korean exchange relations are not under the jurisdiction of the Ministry of Foreign Affairs of each government, but the Ministry of Unification on the South Korean side and the Workers' Party of Korea on the North Korean side.